-The Board of Directors hereby present their 62nd AnnualReport and the Audited Accounts for the financial year ended March 31 2021.
+The Board of Directors hereby present their 62nd AnnualReport and the Audited Accounts for the financial year ended March 31 2022.

 The Company has adopted the Indian Accounting Standards (IndAS) fromFinancial Year 2017-18 as mandated.
 Accordingly the financial statements for currentyear including comparative figures of previous year are based on IndAS and in accordancewith the recognition and measurement principles stated therein as well as otheraccounting principles generally accepted in India.
 While this has no major impact for theStatement of Profit and Loss there is and would be periodical impact for "OtherComprehensive Income" in measuring and restating investments at fair value.

 | ||2021-22 ||2020-21 |

 | ||(in tonnes) ||(in tonnes) |

 |Production ||2 12 086 ||1 70 138 |

 |Sales ||2 20 344 ||1 39 005 |

 | ||(Rs crores) ||(Rs crores) |